ugent/Studieplekken/README.md

 All information about the frontend application can be found at [/frontend/README.md](frontend/README.md).

+### Authentication service

+All information about the authentication service can be found at [/authentication-service/blokat-authentication/README.md](authentication-service/blokat-authentication/README.md).

 ### Profiling with Skywalking

 All information about profiling with Skywalking can be found at [/skywalking/README.md](skywalking/README.md)